BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_1_Generate_a_Payment_Request.md

    "warning_mpp_capacity": "The total incoming capacity is still insufficient even if the payer had MPP capability."
 }
 ```
 However, for this example we're going to instead generate an invoice on an LND node, and then pay it on the c-lightning node.
-This requires LND's slightly different `addinvoice` commend.
-You can use `--amt` argument to indicate amount to be paid and add a description using the `--memo` argument.
+This requires LND's slightly different `addinvoice` command.
+You can use `--amt` argument to indicate amount to be paid (in millisatoshis) and add a description using the `--memo` argument.

 ```
 lnd$ lncli -n testnet addinvoice --amt 10000 --memo "First LN Payment - Learning Bitcoin and Lightning from the Command line."